booleandilemma/hn-blacklist/README.md

 HN Blacklist is a [userscript](https://en.wikipedia.org/wiki/Userscript) which can be run with tools like Greasemonkey and Tampermonkey right in your browser.

-Find it on [Greasy Fork](https://greasyfork.org/en/scripts/427213-hn-blacklist), or copy and paste it right from here.
+Find it on [Greasy Fork](https://greasyfork.org/en/scripts/427213-hn-blacklist), or copy and paste it right from hn-blacklist.js in this repository.

 ## Filtering